Wood Dust Awareness: Keep Your Workshop Clean and Safe

 Wood dust may seem harmless, but prolonged exposure can lead to serious health concerns, including:

-• Respiratory Issues – Fine particles can enter your lungs, causing breathing difficulties, allergies, and even long-term lung disease.
+Respiratory Issues – Fine particles can enter your lungs, causing breathing difficulties, allergies, or long-term lung disease.

-• Skin and Eye Irritation – Some wood species release toxic dust that can lead to rashes, irritation, or even dermatitis.
+Skin and Eye Irritation – Some wood species release toxic dust that can cause rashes, irritation, or dermatitis.

-• Reduced Productivity – A dusty workspace makes it harder to see your work, clogs your tools, and creates unnecessary cleanup time.
+Reduced Productivity – Dusty workspaces make it harder to see your work, clog tools, and require extra cleanup.

 How to Effectively Control Wood Dust in Your Workshop